Skip to content

 • cutting by hand and collecting the cuttings, which allows slower growing wildflowers a better chance to grow.

 This is known as 'alternative verge maintenance'.
-We've been using it since 2020 as part of our Sustainable Hertfordshire strategy.
+It's part of our Sustainable Hertfordshire strategy.

 How to suggest locations for alternative verge maintenance